Araffe/vdc-networking-lab/readme.md

 az policy definition delete --name EnforceNaming
 </pre>

-**Bonus Section: Use Azure Policy to Identify Non-Compliant Resources**

-_Note that currently (October 2017), the functionality referenced in this section is in Limited Preview, therefore it must be explicitly enabled on your subscription before it can be used.
-To do this, browse to https://aka.ms/getpolicy and click on 'sign up'.
-Select your subscription and then 'register'._

-Azure Policy is a feature that expands upon the functionality explored in this section.
+## 3.4: Monitor Compliance Using Azure Policy <a name="policycompliance"></a>

 In addition to the ability to define and assign resource policies, Azure Policy allows you to identify existing resources within a subscription or resource that are not compliant against the configured policies.
-In this section, we will define a new resource policy and assign it to the VDC-Hub resource group - we will then use Azure Policy to view non-compliant resources within this group.
+In this section, we will use Azure Policy to view non-compliant resources within the VDC-Hub resource group.

-**1)** In Azure Policy, click on 'Definitions' and then '+ Policy Definition'.
+**1)** In the 'Policies' section under VDC-Hub, click on 'Definitions' and then '+ Policy Definition'.
 Name the policy 'compliance-test' and select your subscription under 'Definition Location'.

+**2)** Select 'Use existing' under the category section and select 'Compute'.

-**2)** Cut and paste the following JSON into the 'Policy Rule and Parameters' box and then click 'save':
+**3)** Cut and paste the following JSON into the 'Policy Rule and Parameters' box and then click 'save':

 <pre lang="...">
 {